SNodeC/snode.c/README.md

 - The framework provides

-  - ready to use *SocketServer* and *SocktClient* template classes for each network/transport layer combination.
+  - ready to use `SocketServer` and `SocktClient` template classes for each network/transport layer combination.

 # Installation

-The installation of SNode.C is straight forward.
-In the first step all necessary tools and libraries are installed.
-Afterwards SNode.C can be cloned and compiled.
+The installation of SNode.C is straight forward:

+- In a first step all necessary tools and libraries are installed.
+- Afterwards SNode.C can be cloned, compiled, and installed.

 ## Supported Systems and Hardware

-The main development of SNode.C takes place on an Debian *sid* style linux system.
-Since debian *bookworm* SNode.C compiles on *stable*.
-Though, it should compile cleanly on every linux system provided that all required tools and libraries are installed.
+The main development of SNode.C takes place on an *Debian Sid* style Linux system.
+Since *Debian Bookworm* SNode.C compiles also on *stable*.
+Though, it should compile cleanly on every Linux system provided that all required tools and libraries are installed.

-SNode.C is known to compile and run successfull on
+SNode.C is known to compile and run successfull, tested on

--   x86-64 architecture
+-   **x86-64** architecture
-    -   Tested on HP ZBook 15 G8
+    -   HP ZBook Fury 15 G8
+    -   HP ZBook Fury 16 G9
--   Arm architecture (32 and 64 bit)
+-   **Arm** architecture (32 and 64 bit)
-    -   Tested on Raspberry Pi 3 and 4
+    -    Raspberry Pi 3, 4, and 5
--   OpenWrt 23.05.0-rc1 and later
+-   **OpenWrt** 23.05.0-rc1 and later
-    -   Tested architectures (all others are supposed to be supported also)
-        -   arm_cortex-a7_neon-vfpv4 (tested on socs ipq806x-generic and ipq40xx-generic)
-        -   aarch64_cortext-a54 (tested on soc mediatek-filogic)
-        -   mips_24kc (tested on soc ath79)
+    -   All architectures

 ## Minimum required Compiler Versions